cresjie/Applozic-Cordova-Ionic-PhoneGap-Chat-Plugin/README.md

             'userId' : 'debug3',   //Replace it with the userId of the logged in user 'password' : 'debug3',  //Put password here
             'authenticationTypeId' : 1,
-            'applicationId' : 'applozic-sample-app' //replace "applozic-sample-app" with Application Key from Applozic Dashboard
+            'applicationId' : 'applozic-sample-app' //replace "applozic-sample-app" with App ID from Applozic Dashboard };
-        };

 	   applozic.login(alUser, function() {